Assisted Service Module

 The assistedservicewebservices

-extension requires CORS configuration, which is possible with SAP Commerce Cloud version 1905.5 or newer.
+extension requires CORS configuration.
 The CORS configurations for assistedservicewebservices

 have default values that are specified in the project.properties